Anduin2017/AnduinOS-Docs/README.md

 ## How to install applications on AnduinOS?

 To install applications on AnduinOS, you can follow the instructions in the [Applications Guide](./Applications/Introduction.md).

+## How to use AnduinOS to host other services?

+To host services on AnduinOS, you can follow the instructions in the [Servicing Guide](./Servicing/Introduction.md).